News

 PRICES AND INCLUSIONS: prices include hotel accommodations – full breakfasts daily – three three-course dinners – first class train ticket from York to Edinburgh – boat cruise on Loch Lomand – cab from Clementine’s to train station on day three – all tours in itinerary – museum and historical site entrances – transportation on our own private minibus while on tours – private guide – and writing workshops.

-The group size for this trip is just 14 participants!
+The group size for this trip is just 14 participants and we can only accommodate one more – two if it is a couple.
 If you have questions, or would like to sign up, please email Kirsten at writers-expeditions@mail.com (and to make sure we get your email please cc: kirstenkoza@gmail.com), or message us from the Writers’ Expeditions Facebook page.
 We respond quickly, so if you don’t hear back within 24 hours, please check your spam.

-EXCLUSIONS: Airline tickets, alcohol, lunch, and dinners that are not on the itinerary.
+EXCLUSIONS: Airline tickets, alcohol, lunch, UK visa, and dinners that are not on the itinerary.

 (Writers’ Expeditions 2024 participants with internationally bestselling crime novelist David Mark – up to no good in the back row)